Ananke85/Pokemon_api/README.md

   ![Screenshot](./Screenshots/items.jpg)

-* Regiones.
+* Regions.
 Presented with a sidebar that displays different regions in the Pokémon world, allowing users to click and access information in an outlet on the right.
 An image and a brief description of the location are provided, along with a dropdown of various locations within the region and the Pokémon that can be found in each of them.
 Clicking on the Pokémon link enables users to navigate to its profile.

  ![Screenshot](./Screenshots/regions.jpg)
  ![Screenshot](./Screenshots/locations.jpg)